-Next up as a weight loss panacea are green coffee beans, which are unroasted coffee beans, that resulted from a study that touted the “efficacy of green coffee extract in weight loss.”
+Next up as a weight loss panacea are green coffee beans, which are just unroasted coffee beans.
+The belief that green coffee beens had an effect on weight loss resulted from a study that touted the “efficacy of green coffee extract in weight loss.”
 This caused the next big thing in weight loss.
-However, as with most one-off studies, it’s very easy to criticize these things.
+However, as with most one-off studies, it’s very easy to criticize.
 Let’s turn to the good people at Science Based Medicine, who can spot a good medical scam with one eye and both hands tied behind their backs, who take apart the study:

 - None of the authors were clinicians or experts in the field.

 - The authors claimed that the study was double blinded, but because of the the way the study was constructed it was not blinded to either the patient or the clinician.

 An important point to remember is that this is a primary study, and no one has repeated the evidence as of yet.
 And a systematic review of the research into green coffee beans and weight loss lead the authors to conclude that “ the studies are all of poor methodological quality.
 More rigorous trials are needed to assess the usefulness of GCE as a weight loss tool.”
 And there are still no clinical trials that have been registered to study the effect of green coffee beans on weight loss.
 So, don’t hold your breath for the “more rigorous trials.”